Jessica121/Algorithms/README.md

 ·方法分類：

-1. String and Array
+1. String and Array: String: ask captilization, blank space, ASCII or UNICODE

 2. LinkedList: Cycle check, null pointer check before accessing its properties like next.
-			   No length know, only access from head, recursion. recursion's result may be null
+			   No length know, only access from head, recursion. recursion's result may be null;
+			   for Double linkedlist, insert requires both the next pointers set and prev pointers set.
+4 sets.

 3. Stack and Queue